invisement-old/HFaaS/README.md

 ## Future feature
 - reading from html submissions instead of xml for sec submissions
-- running through all years for complete dataset
+- running through all years for complete dataset (xmls by cik)
+-

 ## Architecture